{{ summaryHeading }}

 Are my workout rows uploaded?

-The plan, timer, logs, tables, charts, and JSON are handled in the browser.
-Charts may use network-loaded charting code, and anything you copy, download, screenshot, or share can include your movement text.
+The plan, timer, logs, chart data, and JSON are handled in the browser.
+Charting code may load from a content delivery network, and anything you copy, download, screenshot, or share can include your movement text.

 Glossary: